made2591/madeddu.xyz/_posts/2017-12-14-python-lifeplan.md

 ---
 layout: post
 title: "How to plan your daily activity with Python"
+categories: [coding, algorithms]
-tags: [coding, algorithms, python, scheduling, task]
+tags: [python, algorithms, scheduling, task]
 ---

 ### The problems of life